Chia-Network/chiapos/documents/proof_of_space.md

 ### Collation of Inputs

-Since increasing the number of $f$ functions makes the input sizes grow exponentially, this has a signifant performance effect even at $m=7$.
+Since increasing the number of $f$ functions makes the input sizes grow exponentially, this has a significant performance effect even at $m=7$.
 Specifically, it makes the temporary storage required to compute these tables much larger than the final size of the plot file.
 Furthermore, it makes the plotting process require more CPU and more time.

 This can be improved by collating the left and right values, using some other function than just concatenation, as in [collation](#Collation-function-mathcalC).
 By limiting the output of the collation function to 4 values (and the domain of the $\mathcal{A}$ functions at 8), an attacker trying to perform a Hellman attack on table 7, for example, will need to either store extra bits or perform many disk lookups.